dmester/jdenticon/README.md

 ### 1. Add identicon placeholders
 Jdenticon is able to render both raster and vector identicons.
 Raster icons are rendered slightly faster than vector icons, but vector icons scale better on high resolution screens.
-Add a canvas to render a raster icon, and an inline svg element to render a vector icon.
+Add a canvas to render a raster icon, or an inline svg element to render a vector icon.

 ```HTML
 <!-- Vector icon -->